opencurve/curve/docs/en/quality_en.md

 - Whether the sub-modules will affect each other;
 - Whether the error accumulation of a single module will be amplified to an unacceptable level;

-Therefore, it is necessary to conduct a integration test to find and eliminate the problems above that may occur in the module connection after the unit test, and finally construct the required software subsystem or system.
+Therefore, it is necessary to conduct a integration test to find and eliminate the above problems, which may occur in the module connection after the unit test, and finally construct the required software subsystem or system.

 #### Content

 - **Function test**

   Function test is to conduct a comprehensive test on the functions provided by the module from user's prospective.
-Before the test, it is necessary to design sufficient test cases, considering various system states and parameter input to decide whether the module can still work as usual, and return the expected results.
+Before the test, it is necessary to design sufficient test cases, considering various system states and parameter input to decide whether the module can still work normally, and return the expected results.
 In this process, a scientific test cases design method is required to consider various input scenarios, and complete the test process with least cases and execution steps.

 - **Exception test**

-  Different from function test and performance test, exception test is another test for discovering performance bottlenecks caused by exceptions such as system exception, dependencies exception and the exception of the application itself in order to improve the stability of the system.
-Common exceptions include disk errors, network errors, data errors or program restarts, etc.  We use software to simulate exceptions in the development stage, such as "libfiu" in C++ and "gofail'' in go, which can simulate various exceptions.
+  Different from function test and performance test, exception test is another test method for discovering performance bottlenecks caused by exceptions such as system exception, dependencies exception and the exception of the application itself in order to improve the stability of the system.
+Common exceptions include disk errors, network errors, data errors or program restarts, etc.  We use software to simulate various exceptions in the development stage, such as "libfiu" in C++ and "gofail'' in go, which can simulate various exceptions.

 - **Scale test**

-  This is to test whether the module can work normally under a certain scale, and whether it will crash or shows exceptions by observing the utilization of system resources.
-For example, test whether there will be errors when opening a large number of files and whether the memory usage will be too large.
+  This is to test whether the module can work normally under a certain scale, and whether it will crash or work unexpectedly by observing the utilization of system resources.
+For example, test whether errors will occurred when opening a large number of files and whether the memory usage will be too large.

 - **Concurrent/pressure test**